 7. When the Animals Saved Earth: An Eco-Fable retold by Alexis York Lumbard, illustrated by Demi

 Based on a 1,000-year-old multi-faith fable originally written in Arabic, this eco-fable tells of when all the animals lived in peace on an island ruled by King Bersaf, a spirit king made of fire and air.
-All was well until humans arrived by ark and their greed quickly changed the island.
+All was well until humans arrived by the ark and their greed quickly changed the island.
 Trees were chopped down to make homes and animals slaughtered or shackled.
 Only a boy named Adam was empathetic towards the beasts and together they called for King Bersaf to intervene.

 The humans said, “Why, look at all the good that we do.
 We build.
 We make.
-Without us there would be no order to this wild island.”
+Without us, there would be no order to this wild island.”

 “Nonsense!” screeched the owl.
-“You chop down the forests, dirty the skies and poison the waters!
+“You chop down the forests, dirty the skies, and poison the waters!
 This is destruction, not order!”